-53 Effectiveness of charges
+51 53 Effectiveness of charges

-- 53.1 A charge creates a proprietary interest in the charged asset and it remains effective until it is extinguished, whatever may happen to the chargor, including the chargor entering into insolvency proceedings. - 53.2 If the chargor does enter into insolvency proceedings, the rights of the chargee in relation to the charge are subject to the insolvency legislation. - 53.3 In this Code: - (a) insolvency legislation means: - (i) the Insolvency Act 1986 and secondary legislation made under it; - (ii) the European Insolvency Regulation (Regulation (EU) 2015/848 of 20 May 2015) as it may be amended from time to time; and - (iii) any other primary or secondary legislation in force in England from time to time relating to, or affecting, insolvency or reorganisation. - (b) insolvency proceedings means: - (i) where the chargor is a natural person, bankruptcy; and - (ii) in any other case, liquidation or administration; - (c) insolvency officer means a trustee in bankruptcy, liquidator or administrator of a chargor; - (d) insolvency claw-back proceedings means the proceedings described in sections 54.2 to 54.5.
+- 53.1 A charge creates a proprietary interest in the charged asset and it remains effective until it is extinguished, whatever may happen to even if the chargor, including the charger entering into is in insolvency proceedings. - 51.2 53.2-If the charger does enter into insolvency proceedings, the rights of the chargee in relation to the charge are subject to the insolvency legislation.

+51.3 In this Code:

+- (a) insolvency legislation means: - (i) the Insolvency Act 1986 and secondary legislation made under it; - (ii) the European Insolvency Regulation (Regulation (EU) 2015/848 of 20 May 2015) as it may be amended from time to time; and - (iii) any other primary or secondary legislation in force in England from time to time relating to, or affecting, insolvency or reorganisation. - (b) insolvency proceedings means: - (i) where the chargor is a natural person, bankruptcy; and - (ii) in any other case, liquidation or administration; - (c) insolvency officer means a trustee in bankruptcy, liquidator or administrator of a chargor; - (d) insolvency claw-back proceedings means the proceedings described in sections 54.2 to 54.5 section 52.

-54 The effect of the insolvency legislation
+54 The effect of